mmuller88/mmblog/content/ADF-App-eng/index.md

 I don't want to pretend here, the correct setting of the configuration actually took me two days.
 When I got stuck, I looked for advice from the wonderful [ADF Community in Gitter](https://gitter.im/Alfresco/content-app).
 The boys and girls understand their craft.
 Special thanks to my friend and ex-colleague [Bogdan](https://twitter.com/pionnegru).

-Now it is time to let Angular compile the dist / app folder yourself instead of just copying it from the aca project.
+Now it is time to let Angular compile the dist/app folder yourself instead of just copying it from the aca project.
 If you have managed to make Docker Compose Deployment successful with the web app compiled in the parent folder in the dist folder, you can finally start customizing :)!

 # Create an Extension